Jainam1673/weather-data-pipeline/SECURITY.md

 ### Reporting Process

 1. **DO NOT** create a public issue for security vulnerabilities
-2. Email security reports to: jainam.jadav@example.com (replace with actual email)
+2. Email security reports to: security@[repository-domain].com
 3. Include the following information:
    - Description of the vulnerability
    - Steps to reproduce